maswiebe/maswiebe.github.io/assets/mml/test.md

 #### Event study: assaults
 ![](https://michaelwiebe.com/assets/mml/es_ass.png){:width="80%"}

+I'm not sure if these graphs are right.
+Some of the relative years indicators get dropped due to collinearity, which might affect the interpretation as triple-diff vs double-diff.
+In any case, they don't look good.
+Homicides are noisy before treatment, robberies have a clear pretrend, and assaults have a noisy pretrend.

 <!-- Bacon-goodman: adding years to sample changes DD estimate: more weight on California, since closer to middle; less weight on Ariz, NM, since closer to end -->